daattali/beautiful-jekyll/draft/pubsubbigquerysubscription.md

 <insert diagram of schema, and BigQuery populated table>

 <Insert table detailing addional metadata attributes>
-With write additional metadata enabled, the BigQuery needs to have the following fields defined.
-However, these fields must not be defined within the Topic schema.
+With write additional metadata enabled, the BigQuery schema needs to have the following fields defined.
+However, these fields must not be defined within the Topic schema itself.

 REVIEW TABLE AS THESE DON'T APPEAR TO ALIGN WITH WHAT I WAS EXPECTING.